jochristian/omni-templates-cyberhawk/README.md

 - **Sidero Omni:** An operational Sidero Omni environment.
 - **Helm:** Used for templating the Cilium and NFS CSI driver charts.
 - **kubectl:** The Kubernetes command-line tool for interacting with the cluster.
+- **omnictl:** The omnictl command-line tool for interacting with Omni dashboard.

 ## Installation